30-Day Money Back Guarantee

 • Lactobacillus plantarum: Supports digestive comfort during travel and dietary changes

-• Bifidobacterium longum: Supports healthy gut barrier function and regularity
+• Bifidobacterium longum: Supports overall gut integrity and regularity

 • Lactobacillus rhamnosus: Promotes digestive balance and comfort after meals

-• Saccharomyces boulardii: A beneficial yeast that supports gut resilience during stress
+• Saccharomyces boulardii: A beneficial yeast that supports gut balance during periods of stress

-• Lactobacillus acidophilus: Classic strain that supports maintaining healthy gut pH levels
+• Lactobacillus acidophilus: Classic strain that supports digestive balance

 • Bifidobacterium breve: Supports nutrient absorption and digestive wellness